dennisinteractive/sse-jenkins/README.md

 Client side
 -----------

-The client side javascript could implement a straight forward EventSource connection.
-Sample JS and a polyfill (https://github.com/Yaffle/EventSource) has been included in public/javascripts/ folder.
-The notifications style uses Growl-like notifications using the jquery-notify widget https://github.com/ehynds/jquery-notify.
-The associated JS & CSS files are in the public/ folder as well.
+The client-side JavaScript implements a straightforward EventSource connection.
+It includes an EventSource polyfill (https://github.com/Yaffle/EventSource) to ensure compatibility and the notifications are displayed using [humane.js](https://github.com/wavded/humane-js).
+The client JS and CSS are in the `dist/` folder.

 A new version of the client script uses a standalone library.
 This supports asynchronous loading and execution and does not depend on jQuery or jQuery notify.
 This script and its CSS can be found in the `dist/` folder.